East Malling to Maidstone Walk

 1. Main route (1½ km)

-1. Turn right out of the pub and follow the road past Smiths Hall.
-Keep right at a triangular junction, signposted to Yalding.
-Where the road bends left after 100m veer right onto a tarmac driveway and follow this byway uphill past paddocks to a cluster of modernised farm buildings.
+1. From the pub go back along Lower Road, ignoring the gate into the meadow.
+After passing Smiths Hall keep right at a triangular road junction, signposted to Yalding.
+Where the B2010 bends left after 100m veer right onto a tarmac driveway and follow this byway uphill past paddocks to a cluster of modernised farm buildings.

 2. At the end of the tarmac keep ahead on a gravel drive past the last of these properties.
 Go out through a metal fieldgate into a large field and immediately turn right to go along its edge, gently downhill with a hedge on your right and views ahead across the Medway Valley.